jsynstelien/fishbowl-inventory/README.md

-# fishbowl-inventory
+# Fishbowl Inventory

-A simple python project to help programmatically interact with Fishbowl inventory management system
+A simple python project to help programmatically interact with Fishbowl inventory management system.